 I didn’t know what I was getting into when I cast on the Bandelier Socks, a gorgeous pair of top-down stranded colorwork socks inspired by Bandelier National Park.
 I knew I loved the design, knew I liked to knit stranded colorwork, and knew I was ready for a challenge.
 As with all the best knitting challenges, though, I truthfully had no idea what I was in for.
 I was too busy imagining myself proudly showing off these socks on my next camping trip to envision the hard work ahead of me.

 The Bandelier Socks are a pattern with a bit of backstory here at Interweave.
-Originally designed in 2009 by former Interweave Knits editor and Interweave content strategist Lisa Shroyer, the Bandelier Socks were refreshed for the 20th anniversary issue with a new, updated, and more vibrant colorway.
-This remake was at the behest of our current editor, Meghan Babin, who fell in love with the new look enough to cast on…but then got stuck.
-Playful ribbing (pun intended) ensued, and Meghan still hasn’t finished that sock.
+Originally designed in 2009 by former Interweave Knits editor and Interweave content strategist Lisa Shroyer, the Bandelier Socks were refreshed for the 20th anniversary issue of Knits, with a new, updated, and more vibrant colorway.
+This remake was at the behest of our then editor, Meghan Babin, who fell in love with the new look enough to cast on…but then got stuck.
+Playful ribbing (pun intended) ensued, and to my knowledge, Meghan still hasn’t finished that sock.

 I have tremendous respect for Meghan as a knitter, so I should’ve known that these socks were going to be a challenge.
 Instead, I was like, “Come on, Andrea, you’ve knitted colorwork before . . . surely this can’t be that much harder!”